Theodore Roszak (scholar)

 Theodore Roszak (November 15, 1933 – July 5, 2011) was an American academic and novelist who concluded his academic career as Professor Emeritus of history at California State University, East Bay.
 He is best known for his 1969 text The Making of a Counter Culture.

 Biography

 Roszak was born in Chicago, Illinois in 1933 to Anton and Blanche Roszak.
+The name Roszak is of Polish origin.
 His parents were Roman Catholic; his father was a cabinet maker and his mother was a homemaker.
 Roszak attended Chicago public schools.

 Roszak completed his B.A. from University of California, Los Angeles in 1955.
 He then received his Ph.D. in history from Princeton University in 1958 after completing a doctoral dissertation titled "Thomas Cromwell and the Henrican reformation."